 Some wearable weights are adjustable, meaning you can remove weighted bars from the weights to make them lighter—and add weighted bars to the weights to make them heavier.
 Not all wearable weights are adjustable.
 (In fact, a lot aren’t.)
 So if this a feature you’re interested in, be sure to keep an eye out for it.

 A great addition to most workouts, you can strap them on during cardio and strength-training routines or even use them to challenge your lower body during upper body-focused exercises.
 Ankle weights are also a great way to get a targeted lower-body workout and build your glutes.

 How heavy should ankle weights be?

 Whenever you’re weight-lifting, you want to make sure the weights you’re using are challenging enough to give you a good workout—but not so tough that you can’t maintain proper form while exercising.
-“The weights you use will depend on your fitness level and the routine being done,” Julce says.
-“If you are unsure of which weights to use, start small and build up.”
+“The weights you use will depend on your fitness level and the routine being done,” Latoya Julce, CPT and trainer at 305 Fitness, says.

 Are ankle weights safe?

-Ankle weights are just as safe as any kind of free weight.
-If you use them the wrong way—or if you use weights that are too heavy—you can risk getting hurt.
-But if you use appropriate weights with proper form, you shouldn’t have anything to worry about.
-When in doubt, talk to your primary care provider before tackling a new fitness routine.
-They can help you make sure you’re setting yourself up for success!
+Ankle weights are just as safe as any kind of free weight, but if you use them the wrong way—or if you use weights that are too heavy—you can risk getting hurt.
+If you use appropriate weights with proper form, you shouldn’t have anything to worry about.

 Why Trust Byrdie?